The Top Ten MITRE ATT&CK Techniques

 |

-The Picus Continuous Security Validation Platform continuously challenges your security controls in production with thousands of real attack techniques and identifies gaps in your security stack.
+The Picus Platform continuously challenges your security controls in production with thousands of real attack techniques and identifies gaps in your security stack.
 Moreover, Picus provides actionable prevention signatures and detection rules to remedy security controls against unblocked and undetected attacks.
 As a result, organizations can prevent and detect adversarial TTPs, including Top 10 ATT&CK techniques, get the maximum benefit from their security investments, quantify their risks, and increase their resilience.

-[1] “Matrix - Enterprise.”
+[1] "Matrix - Enterprise."
 [Online].
-Available: https://attack.mitre.org/versions/v13/matrices/enterprise/.
-[Accessed: May 23, 2023]
+Available: https://attack.mitre.org/versions/v18/matrices/enterprise/

-[3] “Top ATT&CK Techniques.”
-[Online].
-Available: https://top-attack-techniques.mitre-engenuity.org/calculator.
-[Accessed: May 23, 2023]
+[3] "Top ATT&CK Techniques."
+Available: https://center-for-threat-informed-defense.github.io/top-attack-techniques/#/top-10-lists